LucasEnard/formation-template-python/README.md

     ]
 ```

-In this file, we import our `MyBo` class named in iris `IRIS.MyBo`, and we add it to the `CLASSES` dictionnary.
+In this file, we import our `MyBo` class named in iris `MyIRIS.MyBo`, and we add it to the `CLASSES` dictionnary.

 Then, we add a new production to the `PRODUCTIONS` list.
 This production will contain our `MyBo` class instance named `Instance.Of.MyBo`.